VerKnowSys/sofin/README.md

 * By default Sofin verbosity is limited to minimum.
 More detailed information is written to LOG file (located in ~/.cache/install.log.
 Quick access to them by `s log`)
 * Exports.
 Each app has own ROOT_DIR/exports/ with symlinks to exported binaries.
 Exported binaries are just simple symlinks used to generate PATH environment variable.
 * Supports custom callbacks executed in order as follows:
-  - APP_AFTER_UNPACK_CALLBACK (executed after software unpack process)
+  - DEF_AFTER_UNPACK_CALLBACK (executed after software unpack process)
-  - APP_AFTER_PATCH_CALLBACK (executed after software patch process)
+  - DEF_AFTER_PATCH_CALLBACK (executed after software patch process)
-  - APP_AFTER_CONFIGURE_CALLBACK (executed after software configuration process)
+  - DEF_AFTER_CONFIGURE_CALLBACK (executed after software configuration process)
-  - APP_AFTER_MAKE_CALLBACK (executed after software compilation process)
+  - DEF_AFTER_MAKE_CALLBACK (executed after software compilation process)
-  - APP_AFTER_INSTALL_CALLBACK (executed after software installation process)
+  - DEF_AFTER_INSTALL_CALLBACK (executed after software installation process)
-  - APP_AFTER_EXPORT_CALLBACK (executed after final stage of exporting software binaries) Each callback can be sh function itself and to be called by name.
+  - DEF_AFTER_EXPORT_CALLBACK (executed after final stage of exporting software binaries) Each callback can be sh function itself and to be called by name.
 Look into [sbt.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/sbt.def) for an example createLaunchScript().
-* Supports collisions between definitions through APP_CONFLICTS_WITH option since version 0.38.0.
+* Supports collisions between definitions through DEF_CONFLICTS_WITH option since version 0.38.0.
 An example in [ruby.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/ruby.def)
 * Supports binary builds of software bundles since 0.47.2
 * Since version 0.51.0, Sofin automatically avoids using software binary builds, that won't work on given host.
 In that case, software will be built from source.
 Minimum system requirements for binary builds to work, depend on platfrom:
    - HardenedBSD: OS version >= 9.1